-Information to be aware of when reading this update

-- This quarterly update describes the asset allocations, fund aims and risk/reward profiles of the Open Ended Investment Company (OEIC) versions of these funds.
-This fund type is distinguished from the Unit-Linked versions, that invest exclusively in the OEIC funds, by the prefix 'WS' in their full name as in 'WS Prudential Risk Managed Active 1' for example. - If you invest or hold these funds in a Pension, Life or International policy you may have the Unit-Linked version that doesn't have the 'WS' prefix.
-Instead it will simply say 'Prudential' (for Pension and Life funds) as in 'Prudential Risk Managed Active 1' for example.
-International funds will have the prefix 'PIA' in their title. - The Unit-Linked versions generally have a slightly larger proportion of their holdings in cash and may have different charging and taxation costs.
+This Quarterly Update describes the asset allocations and fund aims of the OEIC versions of these funds.
+This fund type is distinguished from the Unit-Linked versions, that invest exclusively in the OEIC funds, by the prefix 'WS' in their full name as in 'WS Risk Managed Passive 1' for example.

+If you invest or hold these funds in a Pension, Life or International policy you may have the Unit-Linked version that doesn't have the 'WS' prefix.
+Instead it will simply say 'Prudential' (for Pension and Life funds) as in 'Prudential Risk Managed Passive 1' for example.
+International funds will have the prefix 'PIA' in their title.

+The Unit-Linked versions generally have a slightly larger proportion of their holdings in cash and may have different charging and taxation costs.
 This will mean their investment performance will be different to their OEIC equivalent.

-Pages 16 and 17 has the respective performance figures for both the OEIC and Unit-Linked versions of these funds, that is further broken down into the performance as held as an OEIC or within a Life, Pension or International Insurance policy. - Your product literature will help you identify which version of the fund you may hold.
+Your product literature will help you identify which version of the fund you may hold.
 Or alternatively ask your financial adviser for more information.

-For more information on how our Risk Managed Active range is managed please ask your financial adviser for a copy of 'An Introduction to the Risk Managed Active range'.

-Prudential Risk Managed Active range

-The Prudential Risk Managed Active range offers a choice of five risk-managed multi-asset collective funds each with its own risk profile, investing at least 70% in active collective investments.
-M&G Investment Management Ltd, part of the M&G plc Group, are the investment managers for the Risk Managed Active funds.
-They make the relevant adjustments to portfolios based on recommendations from the M&G Treasury & Investment Office.

-Meet the experts

-M&G Treasury & Investment Office (T&IO)
+M&G Treasury & Investment Office (T&IO) - market update

-- T&IO are our in-house investment strategists and "manager of managers". - They are a well-resourced team that includes experienced investment professionals with specialist expertise in capital markets research, investment strategy design, liability management, portfolio management and manager selection and oversight. - T&IO are responsible for approximately £153 billion AUM, as at 31 December 2023, across a range of multi-asset investment solutions.
+- T&IO are our in-house investment strategists and "manager of managers" - They are a well-resourced team that includes experienced investment professionals with specialist expertise in capital markets research, investment strategy design, liability management, portfolio management and manager selection and oversight. - T&IO are responsible for approximately £153 billion AUM, as at 31 December 2023, across a range of multi-asset investment solutions.